mPisano/MTDCompliance/README.md

 - Release 2 (2018R2) for version 2018R2, 2019R1

 Please take an appropriate release accordingly to your version number.
+Each release contains project package and documentation in PDF file.

 To publish customization do following: